vectorgrp/sil-kit/docs/api/rpc.rst

 The RpcClient can trigger a call using the |Call| method providing argument data as a vector of bytes.
 The method is non-blocking and returns a call handle which can be used later for identification of the call.
-The call arrives at the RpcServer and is delivered via a callback, which has to be specified on creation of the RpcServer and can be overwritten using the |SetRpcHandler| method.
+The call arrives at the RpcServer and is delivered via a callback, which has to be specified on creation of the RpcServer and can be overwritten using the |SetCallHandler| method.
 There, the argument data and call handle arrive and can be processed.
 The RpcServer can submit the answer to the call at a later point in time with the call handle obtained in the RpcHandler by using the |SubmitResult| method providing the return data for the calling RpcClient.
 The RpcClient receives the call return in a callback which is also specified on creation and can be overwritten with
-|SetCallReturnHandler|.
+|SetCallResultHandler|.
 The callback provides the original call handle, the return data and a call status
 indicating success or an error during the procedure.

 Error handling
 ~~~~~~~~~~~~~~

 * If using |Call| with no corresponding server available, the CallReturnHandler is triggered immediately with a nullptr
-  call handle and CallStatus::ServerNotReachable.
+  call handle and RpcCallStatus::ServerNotReachable.
 In this case, the call handle returned by |Call| is also nullptr.
 * |SubmitResult| must only be used with a valid call handle received in the RpcHandler.

 Usage Example